Is Pembina the Pipeline to Profits?

 Oversupply, and low prices in natural gas, is herding drillers into oil and natural gas liquids, but prices are weakening and profits narrowing as a result.
 Fitch Ratings anticipates supply will outpace demand, and prices will continue dropping this year and throughout 2013.

 According to the market researchers at IHS Global Insight, investors can expect almost $2 trillion worth of investments to be made in pipelines, transport, and storage facilities by 2035, but with some of the heaviest action coming within the next few years.
 It's one of the reasons I hold pipeline operators in such high esteem.
-Toll-takers like Pembina, Kinder Morgan Energy Partners (NYS: KMP) , and Atlas Pipeline Partners (NYS: APL) don't care what the price oil is -- the coin drop will happen regardless.
+Toll-takers such as Pembina, Kinder Morgan Energy Partners (NYS: KMP) , and Atlas Pipeline Partners (NYS: APL) don't care what the price oil is -- the coin drop will happen regardless.
 While a steep recession may reduce demand for refined products leading to decreased throughput, the anemic recovery isn't going to affect their results very much.

 From a frog to a king

-Pembina, though, seems to enjoy a premium valuation compared to most of its peers.
+Pembina, though, seems to enjoy a premium valuation compared with most of its peers.
 At 31 times earnings estimates, it's well ahead of ONEOK Partners (NYS: OKS) and more than twice that of Buckeye Partners (NYS: BPL) .
 Canada may have a surfeit of demand for its unconventional oil and gas sources, but the pipeline operator appears to be a bit rich, especially at nearly four times its sales.

 I'll withhold a rating on Pembina Pipeline on CAPS at this time because, while I think the future looks bright for it, a pullback in price would make it more attractive.
 But tell me in the comments box below at what price you think it would be a bargain.